THIS PAGE IS FREQUENTLY UPDATED

 Madera Metro will offer rides to accommodate those in need of transportation to local cooling centers between 8:00 am and 6:00 pm.
 Board any route 1 bus and let the driver know you are headed to a cooling center.
 For Dial-A-Ride (as available only), riders must advise dispatch when scheduling pick-up that they desire to be taken to a cooling center.
 Residents may contact Dial-A-Ride at (559) 661-7433.

 Cooling centers are open to the public and meant to provide relief for those who otherwise do not have access to an air-conditioned environment.
 The City of Madera urges residents to take steps to protect against heat-related illnesses.
 These illnesses, such as heat exhaustion and heatstroke, occur when the body’s temperature control system is overloaded.
-Children, senior adults, and people with chronic illness are at the highest risk.
+Children, senior adults, and people with chronic illnesses are at the highest risk.
 For more information on staying cool during times of extreme heat, please see Pacific Gas & Electric’s Summer Safety Tips page.